 Background and History

-The 1877 Indian Head Cent was introduced in 1859 and struck in considerable numbers until the early 20th century.
-The Indian Head cent design by James Barton Longacre would become one of the most enduring coin designs of its era.
-Miss Liberty is depicted wearing a Native American headdress on the obverse.
-Longacre’s design featured Miss Liberty wearing a Native American head dress on the obverse, and a wreath on the reverse, initially of laurel leaves and subsequently with oak leaves and a shield at the top.
+The Indian Head Cent was introduced in 1859 and struck in considerable numbers until 1909.
+The design for the coin was created by James Barton Longacre and would become one of the most enduring of its era.
+The obverse features a depiction of Miss Liberty wearing a Native American headdress, which some sources say was based on the designer’s daughter Sarah.
+The original reverse design featured a wreath or laurel leaves, which was later replaced with a wreath of oak leaves with a shield at the top.

-Despite the somewhat high mintage for a key date coin, the number of pieces that have survived to this day is much, much lower than the mintage suggests.
-In all grades, perhaps no more than 5,000 1877 Indian Head Cents are still known to exist, and perhaps only 10% of these are still in uncirculated condition.
-Proofs are more relatively available, with approximately two-thirds of the original mintage remaining.
+Despite the somewhat high mintage for a key date coin, the number of pieces that have survived to this day is much lower than the mintage suggests.
+In all grades, perhaps no more than 5,000 examples are still known to exist, and perhaps only 10% of these are still in uncirculated condition.
+Proofs are relatively more available, with approximately two-thirds of the original mintage remaining.

 Finest Known and Values

 The finest Proofs are graded PR67RD by both PCGS and NGC, while a few examples in lower grades have been certified with the cameo designation.
-These usually trade for lower values than the best Mint State examples.
+These proof versions usually trade for lower values than the best Mint State examples.

 One of the finest known circulation strike examples graded PCGS MS66RD sold for $149,500 in 2007, while a coin of the same grade sold for that exact same amount in 2009.
-Highly desirable in all grades, even well-circulated examples command heavy premiums over other Indian Head Cents from the 1870s.
+Highly desirable in all grades, even well-circulated examples command heavy premiums over other Indian Head Cents from the 1870’s.